vivaria/tja2fumen/README.md

 ## Features

-- Parse `.tja` chart files.
-- Convert parsed TJA song data into fumen chart data.
+tja2fumen is designed to be an open source alternative to the closed source tja2bin tool that has been floating around various Discord servers.

-- Write fumen chart data to `.bin` files.
+- Converts `.tja` chart files to official fumen `.bin` files.
-- Decode official fumen `.bin` files.
+- Decodes official fumen `.bin` files (to inspect metadata and note data).
+- Uses strong development practices (thorough test suite with example charts, type checking)
+- Provides an open source resource for the Taiko no Tatsujin fumen file format.

 ## Usage